norbusan/elixir-debian/lib/elixir/pages/naming-conventions.md

 These functions and macros follow the Erlang convention of an `is_` prefix, instead of a trailing question mark, precisely to indicate that they are allowed in guard clauses.

 Note that type checks that are not valid in guard clauses do not follow this convention.
-Examples: `Keyword.keyword?/1`, `Regex.regex?/1`
+For example: `Keyword.keyword?/1`.

 ## Special names